remance/Masendor/Readme.md

 Ver 1 Pax Paradisum: historical battle simulation game, Battle of Waterloo, Battle of Dunsinane, Battle of Yijing, Battle of Jengland

-Ver 1 - 1.5: More art, sound effects and in-game music (May need to use royalty-free music since I have no experience in music) + Ingame Encyclopedia at main menu + more historical battles
+Ver 1 - 1.5: More art, sound effects and in-game music (May need to use royalty-free music but will see) + Ingame Encyclopedia at main menu + more historical battles

 Ver 1.1: Add dynamic terrain/feature change based on battle effect (damage) and weather, unit mode